karstenw/nodebox-pyobjc/README.md

 This is a fork of [NodeBox 1](https://github.com/nodebox/nodebox-pyobjc).

-The current version is 1.10.0
+The current version is 1.10.1

 Download the compiled app from the [github releases](https://github.com/karstenw/nodebox-pyobjc/releases).

+2022-03-28 App only release includes version for M1.
+This was generated on an iMac with 11.6.3and has only been tested to run the examples.
+Not the Library.

 2021-10-26 The Python 3 transformation is nearly complete.